This video is of me showing what I feel is Real Food VS NOT Real Food.

 I believe the day will come when people will look back and say: Remember when people used to eat stuff that came out of packages that was filled with chemicals?
 I really do believe that will one day be true.
 I love inspiring and teaching others about Real Food.” ~ Diana Herrington

 Diana hosts online groups: Healthy Cooking with over 421,000 members and Healthy Living Network with over 429,000 members.
-Diana’s passion for real food has her writing a series of health-related e-books; two more to be launched in 2016.
+Diana’s passion for real food has her writing a series of health-related e-books.
+More books are being created.

-Although Diana grew up in Edmonton, Alberta, she has ttraveledaround the world, spending time in India, Japan, China, Tibet, Bali and Europe.
+Although Diana grew up in Edmonton, Alberta, she has traveled around the world, spending time in India, Japan, China, Tibet, Bali and Europe.
 While living in England for 19 years; she designed crystal giftware and started a very successful business, One World Creations Ltd.